The Positive ROI of Great UX

 Help your customers do what they want to do as quick as possible and as easy as possible.

 When consumers are more productive with your products, it leads to increased satisfaction and sales.
 The UX process inherently results in products being built that help users complete their tasks more easily, efficiently, and with fewer errors.
-This is because you’ll start making design decisions based the actual behaviour of your customers, not just assumptions you make about them.
+This is because you’ll start making design decisions based on the actual behavior of your customers, not just assumptions you make about them.

 Increased User Satisfaction and Brand Loyalty